XinTong02/XPlatMalHunter/README.md

 # XPlatMalHunter
-This repository contains the dataset roster (list of accounts) for the paper “Seeing Beyond GitHub: Boosting Malicious Developer Detection via Cross-Platform Signals from Twitter.”
+This repository contains the dataset roster (list of accounts) for the paper “Seeing Beyond GitHub: Boosting Malicious Developer Detection via Cross-Platform Signals”.